ga-curriculum/mlops-fundamentals/microlesson-01/README.md

 </h1>

 ## **Overview**
 MLOps (Machine Learning Operations) is the set of best practices for **scaling, monitoring, and managing ML models** in production.
-This lesson covers the fundamental principles that ensure **robust, scalable, and maintainable ML workflows**.
+This lesson introduces the core principles that enable **robust, scalable, and maintainable ML workflows** across the entire model lifecycle.

 ### **Learning Objectives**
 By the end of this microlesson, you will: